Haripriya9851/DataEnrichment_Pipeline_with_GeminiAgent/Task 1 - Data Pipeline/README.md

 ## Notes
 - The pipeline processes data in batches of 10 for efficiency.
 - Make sure your API keys are valid and have sufficient quota.
-- OpenCorporates could be used.
+- OpenCorporates could be used for authenticated result matching.